 Pulling together when faced with challenges is nothing new to Louisianans.
-We know it’s imperative that we share knowledge and resources to help everyone get through these uncertain times.
-It’s why we created this hub of resources for businesses during the COVID-19 pandemic, including information on the benefits made available through the Coronavirus Aid, Relief and Economic Security (CARES) Act.
+We know it is imperative that we share knowledge and resources to help everyone get through these uncertain times.
+It is why we created this hub of resources for businesses during the COVID-19 pandemic.
+This page includes information regarding emergency loan programs and other resources for businesses.

 We’ve weathered many storms, and together, we’ll weather this one too.

 Gov. Edwards issued a Stay at Home Order on March 22, 2020, moved to Phase One on May 14, 2020, then Phase 2 on June 4, 2020.
 To learn more about the current order and state guidelines click here.
 Residents and businesses and can find more information on the following pages:

 The Louisiana State Fire Marshal’s Office manages a program to help businesses and religious organizations safely reopen..
 The initiative allows businesses and churches to register and receive up-to-date information on reopening phases and the guidelines associated with each phase.
 To register, visit OpenSafely.la.gov.